OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 The four behaviors map directly to your training program structure:

 Week 1 (new chatters): Response time and coverage discipline.
 No content yet.
 Just the operational habit of being present and fast during shift hours.
+This is the foundation everything else builds on.

 Week 3: PPV framing drills.
 Take 10 generic PPV announcements and rewrite each using personal framing.
 Practice connecting the offer to specific fan context.
+Run these in group sessions so chatters can calibrate against each other.

 Week 4: Tip protocol.
 Simulate tip notifications, practice the acknowledgment message and the PPV follow within 15 minutes.
 Make this muscle memory before going live.